nikbearbrown/ai-1/chapters/06-research-pass.md

 *The pantry is not a draft and it is not a citation list.
 It is the only thing standing between Cowork and an authoritative-sounding lie.*

-**Capability — one line:** Students run the Chapter Research Gatherer and evaluate the pantry output — distinguishing research-ready chapters from thin ones needing supplementation.

-**Learning objectives**

-- (Apply) Run the Chapter Research Gatherer so one notes file lands in `pantry/` for every chapter in your TIKTOC.md.
-- (Analyze) Read a notes file against four sharp questions and identify the strongest primary source, one claim that needs verification, and whether the domain examples match your reader.
-- (Evaluate) Triage every chapter as draft-ready, thin (supplement), or thin (return to Tic TOC) with a stated reason.

 ---

-## Opening — a pantry file that looks thorough and isn't

-You ran the Chapter Research Gatherer last night.
-This morning you open `pantry/ch-03-domain-research.md`.
-It looks substantial.
-Nine sections, three pages, dozens of bullet points.
-Here is what the first four sections actually contain.
+Open `pantry/ch-03-domain-research.md`.
+The file looks substantial — nine sections, three pages, dozens of bullet points.
+Here is what four of those sections actually contain.

 > **1. Primary Sources.**
 > - According to a 2024 article, "AI is transforming graphic design" — most designers will need to adopt new tools or face displacement. *(source: a Medium post by an account with 3 followers; no further citation)*